What is nuclear medicine?

 A nuclear medicine scan may be done to:

-- find tumours, especially in the bones and thyroid
+- Find tumors, especially in the bones and thyroid

-- determine the stage (how far cancer has spread and if it is present in other organs and tissues)
+- Determine how far a cancer has spread and if it is present in other organs and tissues

 - Find out if cancer treatment is working

 8960 Colonial Center Dr, Suite 200 Fort Myers, FL 33905